 Principal Pops Conductor

-Originally appointed by Mikhail Baryshnikov, Mr. Everly was conductor of the American Ballet Theatre (ABT) for 14 years, where he served as music director.
-In addition to his ABT tenure, he has teamed with Marvin Hamlisch in Broadway shows that Mr. Hamlisch scored including The Goodbye Girl, They're Playing Our Song and A Chorus Line.
-He conducted Carol Channing hundreds of times in Hello, Dolly! in two separate Broadway productions.
+Originally appointed by Mikhail Baryshnikov, Everly was conductor of the American Ballet Theatre (ABT) for 14 years, where he served as Music Director.
+In addition to his ABT tenure, he teamed with Marvin Hamlisch on Broadway shows that Hamlisch scored.
+He conducted Carol Channing many times in Hello, Dolly! in two separate Broadway productions.

 Everly, a graduate of the Jacobs School of Music at Indiana University, is a recipient of the 2015 Indiana Historical Society Living Legends Award and holds an Honorary Doctorate of Arts from Franklin College in his home state of Indiana.
 He is a proud resident of the Indianapolis community and, when not on the podium, you can find Everly at home with his family.